Baking powder: Market history

+Borwick's

+The earliest baking powder sold commercially was Borwick's Baking Powder, launched in England in 1842 by George Borwick.
+Borwick had spent eleven years from 1831 refining a formula passed to him by his father-in-law, a chemist, as a yeast substitute for household baking.
+First sold through chemists and grocers in penny packets as "Borwick's German Baking Powder", by 1896 it claimed to sell six hundred thousand packets each week.
+The brand remains on sale today and continues to carry the words "Since 1842" on its packaging.

 Alfred Bird

-The first to create a form of baking powder was English chemist and food manufacturer Alfred Bird in 1843.
+In 1843, English chemist and food manufacturer Alfred Bird developed his own form of baking powder.
 Bird was motivated to develop a yeast-free leavener because his wife Elizabeth was allergic to eggs and yeast.
 His formulation included bicarbonate of soda and tartaric acid, mixed with starch to absorb moisture and prevent the other ingredients from reacting.
-A single-action form of baking powder, Alfred Bird's Baking Powder reacted as soon as it became damp.
+A single-action form of baking powder, Bird's Fermenting Powder, a baking powder, later, Alfred Bird's Baking Powder, reacted as soon as it became damp.

 Bird focused on selling his baking powder to the British Army during the Crimean War, and to explorers like Captain Sir Francis Leopold McClintock, rather than the domestic market.

 Nonetheless, Bird's creation of baking powder enabled cooks to take recipes for cakes such as the patriotically named Victoria sponge and make them rise higher.

 He did not patent his discovery, and others such as Henry Jones of Bristol soon produced and patented similar products.

 In 1845, Jones patented "A new preparation of flour" (self-raising flour) that included sodium bicarbonate and tartaric acid to obtain a leavening effect.